learn-academy-2024-alpha/unit-1-assessment/js-intro.md

-3. Explain the difference between console.log() and return.
+3. What is the difference between console.log() and return?

   Your answer: